The-Uplift-Project/python-programming/30-days-of-python/SayaniGhosh_30DOC/Readme.md

 Hey!
 I'm **Sayani Ghosh**.
 I have been adding solutions to *Hackerank* tutorial problems of Python and also the solutions of 30Days Of Code.
-Apart from that, I have been learning how to use *Tkinter, Pillow, Sqlite3, Requests, Numpy, Matplotlib* in Python.
+Apart from that, for GUI I have been learning how to use *Tkinter, Pillow, Sqlite3, Requests, Numpy, Matplotlib* in Python.